 \section{Summary and Conclusions}

-In this work, we have performed a Bayesian inference of the dense-matter equation of state within a unified framework that incorporates hadronic matter, quark matter, and a smooth hadron--quark crossover.
-Using a meta-model description for the hadronic sector, a trace-anomaly-based parameterization for quark matter, and an infinitely differentiable switching function to describe the crossover, we have systematically explored how different classes of neutron star observations constrain the EOS across a wide range of densities.
+We have performed a Bayesian inference of the dense-matter equation of state within a unified framework that consistently incorporates hadronic matter, quark matter, and a smooth hadron–quark crossover.
+By combining physical consistency conditions with gravitational-wave constraints, NICER mass–radius measurements, and hypothetical high-precision observations, we have quantified how current data constrain the properties of dense matter.

-We find that current astrophysical data strongly constrain the low-to-intermediate density behavior of the EOS, particularly the slope and curvature of the nuclear symmetry energy.
-The parameters $L$ and $K_{\rm sym}$ exhibit clear and systematic shifts toward softer values as increasingly precise radius information is incorporated, with the most pronounced constraints emerging in the scenario with hypothetical high-precision measurements of $R_{1.4}$.
+Our results show that present observations primarily constrain the low-to-intermediate density regime of the EOS, particularly the slope and curvature of the nuclear symmetry energy.